vasishth/smlp2019/index.md

 The following are confirmed speakers:

     - Julia Haaf] on modeling individual differences
-    - Douglas Bates (to be confirmed)
+    - Douglas Bates, title to be announced
-    - Reinhold Kliegl (topic to be decided)
+    - Reinhold Kliegl, title to be announced

 ## Curriculum